The Angel of Bethesda

 The Angel of Bethesda is a book written by Cotton Mather, a Puritan minister from Massachusetts, in 1724.
-The book would not be published until the 20th century.
+The book would not be published until the 20th century, long after Mather's death in 1728.
 It explains many illnesses in a spiritual context, attributing illnesses to demonic and divine sources.
-It also endorsed the use of repentance and traditional folk medicine as treatment for mental illness.
+It also endorsed the use of repentance and traditional folk medicine as treatments for mental illness.
 The text blamed afflicted individuals for their own sickness.